 · The right not to be subject to automated decision-making

-Fifty Technology does have a process in order to deal with users wishing to exercise their rights by writing at [email protected].
+Fifty Technology has a process in order to deal with requests for exercise of your rights which can be made by writing to us at [email protected].

 You can always withdraw your consent at any time.
-You can do so by either using Your Online Choices, contacting the individual publishers or social media platforms you have been using or contacting us directly in order to exercise your right to erasure for example.
+You can do so by either using Your Online Choices (for cookies), contacting the individual publishers or social media platforms you have been using or contacting us directly in order to exercise your right to erasure for example.

 On the right to erasure, the main means of fulfilling that right is for us to delete personal data so that the data is permanently anonymised and cannot be de-anonymised, i.e. cannot be re-identified.